judaicalink/judaicalink-search/README.md

 The ElasticSearch server that actually provides the data.
 The production version is running on our Web server, but not directly accessible from outside.

+The data to be loaded to ElasticSearch should be a json file with a specific format in which each object is distinguished with an id-index.
+Therefore, to load the JudaicaLink datasets to ElasticSearch they were first transformed into the required format.
+To do so the [Python scripts] (https://github.com/wisslab/judaicalink-search/blob/master/tools/scripts) in the tools directory were used to generated the [json files] (https://github.com/wisslab/judaicalink-search/blob/master/tools/output).

+Then the generated json files were loaded as _bulk data to ElasticSearch as follow:

+curl -H "Content-Type:application/json" -XPOST "localhost:9200/judaicalink/doc/_bulk?pretty" --data-binary @filename.json

 You can setup a local version following these instructions: (TODO!)